-- Operational acquisition of data on emergency situations.
+- Operational acquisition of data in emergencies.

 - Minimizing risks of hardware failure and deadline delays.

 This technology allows processing huge volumes of data.
-The system transforms data into a more suitable form for users and provides possibilities for the filtration that accelerates industrial processes.
+The system transforms data into a more suitable form for users and provides possibilities for filtration that accelerates industrial processes.
 IIoT devices help to use enterprise assets more rationally, avoid production downtime, reduce costs on repair and electricity bills.
-The technology lets the company avoid unnecessary operations at production and improve the performance.
+The IIoT technology lets the company avoid unnecessary operations at production and improve performance.

 Digital doubles are virtual copies of objects that allow analyzing the work of real physical devices.
 Thus, the double of the plant can help to manage the enterprise, optimize operations, and the copy of the planned production process gives a possibility to control the product even before its production.
-Thanks to digital doubles, managers can get detailed information on equipment efficiency, perform predictive maintenance and remote monitoring in real time.
+Thanks to digital doubles, managers can get detailed information on equipment efficiency, perform predictive maintenance and remote monitoring in real-time.